The Important Role of Mental Health in Glaucoma

 Learn about the mental health impacts of living with glaucoma.

-Glaucoma — a group of eye conditions that damage the optic nerve — can lead to vision loss or even permanent blindness if left untreated.
+Glaucoma — a group of eye conditions that damage the optic nerve — can lead to vision loss if left untreated.
 The condition can also significantly impact a person’s mental health.
+In addition, recent studies indicate that some aspects of mental health may, in turn, have a negative effect on glaucoma.

 The Mental Health Impacts of Glaucoma